johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 1. Copy MicrosoftDefenderATPOnboardingLinuxServer.py to the target device.

    > [!NOTE]
-   > Initially the client device is not associated with an organization and the *orgId* attribute is blank.
+   > Initially the client device isn't associated with an organization and the *orgId* attribute is blank.

    ```bash
    mdatp health --field org_id